ilhamisbored/dwm/README.md

 - Every other dependency that are included with the previously stated.

 # Note
-I personally am using scrot, alacritty, and rofi.
+I personally am using scrot, st, and rofi.
 If you wish to use something else, you can edit the config.def.h file to replace rofi with any other run launcher, terminal, screenshot manager etc. of your choice.

 # Patches